 The French Way of War Pack

-The French Way of War package focuses on the French Empire's arc of triumph to decline, from Napoleon's troops mastering fearful odds on their way to Vienna, to the misbegotten adventure in Mexico in the 1860s, to the nadir of French military operations with the Fall of France in 1940.
+The French Way of War package focuses on France's misfortunes over decades, from Napoleon's troops shattering on the Waterloo battlfield, to the misbegotten adventure in Mexico in the 1860s, to the nadir of French military operations with the Fall of France in 1940.

 How challenging is it solitaire? - Poor